 September,October,November, Kangaroo Island

-Spring is the time when kangaroo and wallaby joeys are seen emerging from the pouch for the first time, with individuals being totally independent by Autumn.
+"Spring is the time when kangaroo joeys are seen emerging from the pouch for the first time, often seen across the island's pastures.
 Kangaroo Island Kangaroos are quite sociable and move as a mob with female young staying with mum to help out with younger joeys.
+Koala mating begins to occur from September onwards until March.
+Males are very territorial and will guard their small harem of females from rivals.
+After the cooler conditions of winter, Short-beaked Echidnas will feast upon eat large amounts insects and larvae during Spring."

 January,February,December, Maria Island

-Maria Island is one of the hotspots in Australia to view Common Wombat that can be seen year round including summer.
-Growing to 20-30kg, Tasmania has it’s own subspecies, with this adept burrowing mammal seen in significant concentrations around all the former farming pastures on Maria, especially at Darlington at Return Point.
+"Maria Island is one of the hotspots in Australia to view Common Wombats.
+Growing to 20-30kg, Tasmania has it’s own subspecies, with this adept burrowing mammal seen in significant concentrations around all the former farming pastures on Maria, especially across Darlington at Return Point.

 There are two wallabies found on Maria Island.
 The Bennett’s Wallaby has slightly different adaptations compared with its mainland cousin, the Red-necked Wallaby, with longer, darker and shaggier fur.
 Breeding typically commences late in the summer between February and April.
-Tasmanian Pademelons can also be spotted in or close to pockets of dense undergrowth.
+Tasmanian Pademelons can also be spotted in or close to pockets of dense undergrowth."

 March,April,May, Maria Island

-The island’s population of Tasmanian Devils typically breed in March, with their young born in April after a 21 day gestation.
-Two or three survive from each litter and are carried in the mother’s pouch for about four months.
+"The island’s population of Tasmanian Devils typically breed in March, with their young born in April after a 21 day gestation.
 Found only in Tasmania, they are the world’s largest marsupial carnivore and are successfully breeding across the island after being introduced in 2013.

-The Tasmanian Pademelon feeds on a wide variety of plants, from herbs, green shoots and grass, to some nectar-bearing flowers whilst the grasslands provide fantastic daytime viewing of Forester Kangaroos, Red-necked Wallabies and occasionally, the Short-beaked Echidna.
+Common Wombats are abundant across the island, with it typical to see them grazing during the day in the open pastures.
+Interestingly, Tasmanian Devils are know to use wombat burrows around this time, as den sites for their young.
+The Tasmanian Pademelon feeds on a wide variety of plants, from herbs, green shoots and grass, to some nectar-bearing flowers whilst the grasslands provide fantastic daytime viewing of Forester Kangaroos, Red-necked Wallabies and occasionally, the Short-beaked Echidna."

 September,October,November, Maria Island